Milan, 5th – 6th May 2020

-Mob Programming by Woody Zuill is a cost-effective, collaborative and fun way to get work done together.
+Mob Programming is a cost-effective, collaborative, and fun way to get work done together.
 It’s a whole-team approach to development, where coding, designing, testing, and working with the “customer” (partner, Product Owner, User, etc.) is all done as a team.

-Designed and facilitated by Mob Programming pioneer Woody Zuill, this workshop provides a hands-on education in the art of mobbing and its significant benefits for your teams.
+Designed and facilitated by Mob Programming pioneer Woody Zuill, this workshop provides a hands-on education in the art of collaboration and it’s significant benefits for your teams.

 Target Audience

-Anyone involved in software development, including (but not limited to) testers, product owners, programmers, database experts, deployment experts, managers, and even executives.
+Anyone involved in software development, including (but not limited to) testers, product owners, coders, database experts, deployment experts, managers, and even executives.

 Our focus in this workshop is the Mob Programming approach to teamwork, and this workshop is useful to those who will work on a team as well as those who provide support for a team.